-Are you a Montessori educator who is interested in completing a bachelor’s degree — in a fully online format?
-Enroll in the new early childhood education degree program, where you’ll earn credit for your previous Montessori training, expand your teaching expertise, and learn to advance social justice through early childhood education.
+Are you a credentialed Montessori educator who is interested in completing a bachelor’s degree — in a fully online format?
+Enroll in the new early childhood education degree program, where you can earn credit for your previous Montessori training, expand your teaching expertise, and learn to advance social justice through early childhood education.
 If you choose, you may also meet requirements for a Minnesota license to teach children ages 0-8.

-Then, you will take a series of liberal arts and early childhood education courses in a fully online format.
-You’ll learn with a close-knit group of fellow Montessori educators from across North America.
+You will take a series of liberal arts and early childhood education courses in a fully online format.

 You’ll be granted 25 St. Kate’s credits for your Montessori teaching credential, which will be applied toward your 120-credit online early childhood education degree.
 If you have college experience, you may transfer in credits to meet some St. Kate’s liberal arts and elective course requirements.

 Our program focuses on personal, social and institutional transformation.
 Working closely with experienced Montessori faculty, you’ll learn about: